open-telemetry/opentelemetry-specification/specification/overview.md

 ## Context Propagation

-All of OpenTelemetry cross-cutting concerns, such as traces and metrics, share an underlying context propagation layer, for storing state and accessing data across the lifespan of a distributed transaction.
+All of OpenTelemetry cross-cutting concerns, such as traces and metrics, share an underlying `Context` mechanism for storing state and accessing data across the lifespan of a distributed transaction.

-Concerns access their data in-process using the same, shared context object.
-Each concern has its own slot in this `Context`, containing all of its data.

-Observe that the context propagation layer is intended to be used primarily as a SDK API, rather than by instrumentation logic.

 See the [Context](context.md)